 When the pelvis is misaligned it may not only cause pain and discomfort, but more importantly reduce the amount of room available for the developing baby leading to a condition called intrauterine constraint.
 A misaligned pelvis may also make it difficult for the baby to assume the best possible position for delivery.
 This can affect the mother’s ability to have a natural, safe, non-invasive birth.
 Breech and posterior positions can interfere with the natural ease of labor and lead to interventions such as C-sections.

 The late Larry Webster, D.C., Founder of the International Chiropractic Pediatric Association (ICPA), developed a specific chiropractic analysis and adjustment technique which enables chiropractors to establish balance in the expecting mother’s pelvis and reduce undue stress to her uterus and supporting ligaments.
 When the pelvis is balanced it has been clinically shown to allow for optimal fetal positioning.
 The technique is known as the Webster Technique.
+Dr. Matt and Dr. Sara are both certified in the Webster Technique.

 It is considered normal for a baby to present breech until the third trimester.
 Most birth practitioners are not concerned with breech presentations until a patient is 37 weeks along.
 Approximately 4% of all pregnancies result in a breech presentation.